(Websites and Social Media etc.)

 You have various rights under data privacy laws in your country.
 These may include (as relevant): the right to request access to the Personal Data we hold about you; the right to rectification including to require us to correct inaccurate Personal Data; the right to request restriction of processing concerning you or to object to processing of your Personal Data, the right to request the erasure of your Personal Data where it is no longer necessary for us to retain it; the right to data portability including to obtain Personal Data in a commonly used machine readable format in certain circumstances such as where our processing of it is based on a consent; the right object to automated decision making including profiling (if any) that has a legal or significant effect on you as an individual; and the right to withdraw your consent to any processing for which you have previously given that consent.
 You can also lodge a complaint with a supervisory authority.

-Ornua will not disclose your Personal Data to any third party except as described in this statement or as otherwise agreed by you.
+Ornua will not disclose your Personal Data to any third party except as described in this Policy or as otherwise agreed by you.

 - to third parties who supply services to us and who help us and our group of companies to operate our business.
 For example, sometimes a third party may have access to your Personal Data in order to support our information technology or to handle mailings on our behalf;

 - to our legal and other professional advisers;

 - as necessary in order to comply with a legal requirement, for the administration of justice, to protect vital interests, to protect the security or integrity of our databases or this Site, to take precautions against legal liability;

 - to regulatory authorities, courts and governmental agencies to comply with legal orders, legal or regulatory requirements and government requests; and